-Everyone loves a well-made margarita, but adventurous foodies are just as likely to be looking for unique cocktails that are as interesting and extraordinary as the food on their plates… Today we’re focusing on the most popular Latin American spirits – tequila and mezcal, pisco, rum and cachaça.
+Everyone loves a well-made margarita, but adventurous foodies are just as likely to be looking for unique cocktails that are as interesting and extraordinary as the food on their plates… I’ve curated a list of 20 Unique Latin Cocktails for you.
+We’re focusing on the most popular Latin American spirits – tequila and mezcal, pisco, rum and cachaça.
 Try one (or try them all), just remember to always drink responsibly! 😉

 At the heart of every Latin American culture is a drink.
 THE DRINK.
 And a spirit that defines the late night vibe of the cities from whence they came.